defiprime/defiprime1/index.md

 ---
 git-date: 2019-04-13T21:06:27-07:00
 layout: default
-title: DeFi - Best Decentralized Finance Projects | What is DeFi in Crypto
+pagetitle: DeFi - Best Decentralized Finance Projects | What is DeFi in Crypto
 metadescription: DeFi(Decentralized Finance) is the movement that leverages decentralized networks to transform old financial products into trustless and transparent protocols.
 redirect_from:
   - product